jyp/boon/README.md

 Boon is designed as set of modules, largely independent of each other.
-Each module is customizable and provides reusable components, in full agreement with the Emacs spirit.
+Each module is customizable and provides reusable components, in following the Emacs spirit of hackability.
 This means that even if you disagree with the design choices explained above, you may still want to use some parts of Boon.
 The structure of Boon is as follows:

 1. boon-moves.el and boon-search.el provide a set of move and search commands.
 These work the same way as standard Emacs commands ---